 By overselling and letting customers buy products that aren’t in stock, you risk building a bad reputation among your clients, which is no easy thing to repair.
 Overstock and your goods may take up valuable space in your warehouse, or worse still, expire before they ever get sold, making them cost you a pretty penny instead of making you one.

 In either scenario, you’ll be facing some major inventory management issues.

 Another popular inventory management problem is when you try to manage things manually.
-This might be fine in the beginning stages of your eCommerce business when things are relatively easy to keep track of, but if business starts booming (which of course is every business owner’s dream come true) scaling will become a big issue as you struggle to meet the growing demands of your customers!
+This might be fine in the beginning stages of your eCommerce business when things are relatively easy to keep track of, but if business starts booming (which, of course, is every business owner’s dream come true), scaling will become a big issue as you struggle to meet the growing demands of your customers!

 Manual sales management tools such as offline spreadsheets, or tools that are not synchronized to each other or even worse, good old pencil and paper, are simply not going to cut it when you start selling products on multiple channels and working with multiple vendors or manufacturers or storing your goods at multiple warehouses around the country/globe.

-With a solid online eCommerce inventory management software, you’ll be able to track and manage inventory across multiple channels in real-time, but we’ll get into more of that later!
+With solid online eCommerce inventory management software, you’ll be able to track and manage inventory across multiple channels in real-time, but we’ll get into more of that later!